TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2019.md

 - Data tools available from the State Demography Office, and

-- Housing demand and supply: understand the conditions and a vision for the future of the region.
+- Housing Supply and Demand: Why the disequilibrium?
+Impacts to households and potential solutions

 **Location: Arapahoe Community College, 5900 S Santa Fe Dr, Littleton, CO 80120.
 The Summit Room**